LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/liveperson-tag.md

 {: .notice}
 Using a tag management system can cause a delay in loading of engagements if the LivePerson Tag is loaded after many other tags.
 To reduce load time, we recommend placing the Web Tag as high up in the loading sequence as possible.

-Fore more technical details on the tag, visit the [developers community](https://developers.liveperson.com/le-tag-overview.html).
+Fore more technical details on the tag, visit the [Developer Center](https://developers.liveperson.com/le-tag-overview.html).